nzakas/understandinges6/manuscript/04-Symbols.md

 This code defines `Person.prototype.toString()` to return the value of the `name` property.
 Since `Person` instances no longer inherit `Object.prototype.toString()`, calling `me.toString()` exhibits a different behavior.

 I> All objects inherit `@@toStringTag` from `Object.prototype` unless otherwise specified.
-This default method returns `"Object"`.
+This default property value is `"Object"`.

-There is a restriction on which values can be used for `@@toStringTag` on developer-defined objects.
-If you attempt to use a value that is the same as a built-in object's `@@toStringTag`, then the result will automatically be prepended with a tilde.
-For example:
+There is no restriction on which values can be used for `@@toStringTag` on developer-defined objects.
+For example, there's nothing preventing you from using `"Array"` as the value of `@@toStringTag`, such as:

 ```js
 function Person(name) {